 After studying the great books as an undergraduate and earning a graduate degree at Boston College, John Klucinec returned to his alma mater and assisted in the development of the College’s courses in physics and astronomy.
 He has spent over twenty years teaching courses in the sciences, mathematics, non-western studies, and the Philosophy and Humanities sequence.
 He currently resides in Warner, New Hampshire with his wife Joan and their seven children.

 Mr. Klucinec began his career by teaching in conjunction with founding academic dean George Stanciu.
 After Dr. Stanciu’s departure, he assumed full responsibility for the Geometry and Science sequence.
 In this sequence, Mr. Klucinec introduces students to the sciences in the spirit of the liberal arts, with an especially strong commitment to the Socratic method.

-Dr. Mary Mumbach serves on the faculty of Northeast Catholic College as Professor of Literature, teaching courses such as Southern Literature, the Russian Novel, and Literary Criticism.
+Dr. Mary Mumbach serves on the faculty of Magdalen College of the Liberal Arts as Professor of Literature, teaching courses such as Southern Literature, the Russian Novel, and Literary Criticism.

 During various summers, Dr. Mumbach has been a seminar leader at the Principals Institute and the Teachers Institute at the Dallas Institute of Humanities and Culture.
 She has served on the Board of the Fellowship of Catholic Scholars and as a first-tier judge in the Hiett Prize competition.
 Dr. Mumbach has published essays on medieval romance, Shakespeare, Faulkner, Flannery O’Connor, and education.
 She served as a member of the Editorial Advisory Board of Invitation to the Classics.
 In 2011, the CiRCE Institute awarded her the Russell Kirk Paideia Prize for a Lifetime of Cultivating Virtue.